hawkinsd90/BouncePartyClubSite/docs/INTEGRATIONS.md

 ## Rate Limiting

-All public-facing edge functions use the shared `rate-limit.ts` utility backed by the `rate_limits` table.
+All public-facing edge functions use the shared `rate-limit.ts` utility backed by the `rate_limits` database table.
+The limiter uses a sliding-window approach.

 ### How It Works

-1. On each request, the rate limiter reads the row for `(identifier, endpoint)` from `rate_limits`
+1. On each request, reads the row for `(identifier, endpoint)` from `rate_limits`
 2. `identifier` is typically the order ID, customer email, or IP address
-3. If a request comes in within the window:
-   - Increment `request_count`
-   - If `request_count` exceeds the threshold: set `blocked_until` timestamp
+3. If `request_count` exceeds the threshold: set `blocked_until` timestamp
 4. If `blocked_until` is in the future: return 429 Too Many Requests
 5. After the blocking window expires: reset counter

-Rate limiting protects against:
+### Protected Endpoints

-- Duplicate checkout session creation (per order ID)
+- Stripe checkout session creation (per order ID)
-- Brute-force payment attempts
-- Webhook replay attacks
+- Payment recording
+- Email sending

+Rate limiting protects against duplicate checkout session creation, brute-force payment attempts, and webhook replay attacks.